 We do not yet know exactly what causes most esophageal cancers.
-However, there are certain risk factors that make getting esophageal cancer more likely (see “ What are the risk factors for cancer of the esophagus?”).
+However, there are certain risk factors that make getting esophageal cancer more likely.
+(See Esophageal Cancer Risk Factors.)

 Scientists believe that some risk factors, such as the use of tobacco or alcohol, may cause esophageal cancer by damaging the DNA in cells that line the inside of the esophagus.
 Long-term irritation of the lining of the esophagus, as happens with reflux, Barrett’s esophagus, achalasia, Plummer-Vinson syndrome, or scarring from swallowing lye, may also lead to DNA damage.

 Cancer is caused by changes in the DNA inside our cells.
 DNA is the chemical in each of our cells that makes up our genes – which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.